Zinovii Shulman: Career

 The generalized law of nonlinear-viscous flow (1966) formulated by Shulman and his followers is widely used in the scientific world.
 Based on this law, six monographs have been written and various investigations have been actively conducted.

 A fundamental study of the electric rheological effect (ERE) was started in 1966 and that of the magnetic rheological effect (MRE) began the following year.
 The results led to new theories and also to more than 170 engineering applications: among them robots, manipulators, machine-tools, electro-acoustic equipment and micromachines.
 A large series of investigations on the said subject is reflected in articles, papers and monographs written personally or in co-authorship.

 In the years before his death, Shulman worked a lot and achieved success in the field of biomedical problems and, in particular, the rheology of blood.
 This included the description and modeling of thermal processes in controlled hyperthermia and hypothermia and also in photodynamic therapy.

+He died on 4 February 2007 in Minsk, Belarus.

 Honours

 Honored worker of science of the Republic of Belarus, Shulman is considered a pioneer in ERE and MRE.
 In 1982, based on the results of the all-union contest, he was mentioned among the five best inventors of the USSR.
 In 1997 he was awarded the annual G. V. Vinogradov Prize of the Rheological Society of the C.I.S.
-He was honored as a scientist and awarded decorations by foreign universities (Sheffield, Warsaw, Seoul, and Krakow).
+He was honored as a scientist and awarded decorations by foreign universities (Sheffield, Warsaw, Seoul, and Kraków).
 Twenty-nine doctoral dissertations and those of 108 candidates have been prepared under his supervision.